-In fifth-grade literature, scholars explore the different factors that can both positively and negatively influence a community as they read and analyze a set of carefully selected, culturally relevant texts.
-Over the course of the year scholars see how war, immigration, civil rights, and poverty both shape and inspire individuals and the communities in which they live.
+In fifth-grade literature, students explore the different factors that can both positively and negatively influence a community as they read and analyze a set of carefully selected, culturally relevant texts.
+Over the course of the year students see how war, immigration, civil rights, and poverty both shape and inspire individuals and the communities in which they live.

 Our 5th Grade Literature course is one component of our complete English Language Arts program, paired with our 5th Grade Science and Social Studies course and Independent Reading.
 To learn more, see the Pacing Guide for this course.

 Students explore the theme of community through the book Seedfolks, wrestling with how prejudice and racism impact the way people treat each other and the ways in which that can influence a community.

 Students explore the Taliban's influence on the Middle East through the lens of human rights in the book The Breadwinner, and practice narrative writing by rewriting scenes from other point of views.